Top 50 award winning design agencies

-From a studio of only 12 (at the time of writing), GBH have won so many awards, it's amazing, at least 37 and counting, GBH has consistently been ranked within the ten most creative UK Design agencies since the company’s foundation in 1999 and includes award winning work for Puma, they we even asked to design the 40th Annual for the D&AD, they are that good.
-GBH's clients include The Royal Mail, Puma, Virgin Galactic, Philip Stark, Eurostar, Football Italia and even Ferrai.
-On their website, you can roll over their work and you can see which awards each project won from either D&AD or Design Week.
-I don't think there is any room for my usual writing gaffs on this one :-).
+From a studio of only 12 (at the time of writing), GBH have won so many awards its amazing: at least 37 and counting… GBH has consistently been ranked within the ten most creative UK Design agencies since the company’s foundation in 1999 and includes award winning work for Puma, they we even asked to design the 40th Annual for the D&AD, they are that good.
+GBH's clients include The Royal Mail, Puma, Virgin Galactic, Philip Stark, Eurostar, Football Italia and even Ferrari.
+I don't think there is any room for writing my usual puns on this one :-)

 Well, what can I say here, time for a bad gag again me thinks, these guys really pull the rabbit out of the hat each time they design something (sorry), they kind of deserved a pun on their name as that's probably the intended idea behind their name...
 Yes I know back to the point at hand, award winning design agencies.

-Number 1, Numero Uno in the Design Week Creative survey 2010.
-Yep, that's it, full stop.
-Oh, ok, their website has an interesting navigation for potential clients to look at, it has presentations for any given period of time that the viewer has to spare, a neat idea pulled from the hat again :-).
-Awards include D&AD, Design Week, Benchmarks Best in Show.
+Ranked as high as Number 1, Numero Uno in the Design Week Creative UK survey 2010 but unfortunately dropping to No.13 in 2012 due to the introduction of new awards categories.
+Their website has an interesting navigation for potential clients to look at, it has presentations for any given period of time that the viewer has to spare, a neat idea pulled from the hat again :-).
+Awards include D&ADs, Design Weeks, and Benchmarks Best in Show.

-An old hat here, Imagination has been around since 1978 and is still an exceptional design agency, recent accolades include: Brand Experience award for the Samsung sponsorship of the Beijing Olympics, 3Ex awards for oneworld, Ford and TOT, Creative Event Agency of the year – BBC Sports Personality of the Year Event and the Launch of the Ford Fiesta in Barcelona, 2 ICVA awards (including the Global Achievement award).
-Even their digital side has picked up a BA...
-Look out for their branding work on Mazda, BA's oneworld and Sony integrated campaigns, they are all 'gert lush' as we say down here near (Bristol)!
+At least they have also stacked up a pile of award wins too, Imagination are an exceptional design agency and recent accolades include: Brand Experience award for the Samsung sponsorship of the Beijing Olympics, 3Ex awards for oneworld, Ford and TOT, Creative Event Agency of the year – BBC Sports Personality of the Year Event and the Launch of the Ford Fiesta in Barcelona, 2 ICVA awards (including the Global Achievement award) and a DBA Effectiveness Award in 2014.

 Awards include: loads of REBRAND Awards, Super Design Awards, Communication Arts Awards, AGDA Awards, Creativity International Awards, Transform Awards, Inova Awards, Agency of the Year by Marketing Magazine, RETA Award, Red Dot Award, ARC, LACP, Topcom, Cropak, Gute Gestaltung (whatever that is?), RGD, DDI and Benchmark Awards...
 Tell you what, my fingers are getting tired, hope you got the gist of how good they are :-)

-Oh, and check out the client list, it's longer than all of our arms (and maybe legs).
+On their website is a great rundown of the best global brands, Oh and check out the client list, it's longer than most of all of our arms (and probably legs).